Barclays Maintains Schwab Charles (SCHW) Equal-Weight Recommendation

 What are Other Shareholders Doing?

-Burke & Herbert Bank & Trust holds 5K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+Jacobi Capital Management holds 4K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 4K shares, representing an increase of 11.53%.
+The firm decreased its portfolio allocation in SCHW by 99.88% over the last quarter.

-Sculati Wealth Management holds 41K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 41K shares, representing an increase of 0.42%.
-The firm increased its portfolio allocation in SCHW by 10.72% over the last quarter.
+SEASONS SERIES TRUST - SA Multi-Managed Large Cap Value Portfolio Class 1 holds 8K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 6K shares, representing an increase of 27.28%.
+The firm increased its portfolio allocation in SCHW by 49.26% over the last quarter.

-Thornburg Investment Management holds 621K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 622K shares, representing a decrease of 0.15%.
-The firm increased its portfolio allocation in SCHW by 10.42% over the last quarter.
+VPCCX - Vanguard PRIMECAP Core Fund Investor Shares holds 129K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 229K shares, representing a decrease of 76.95%.
+The firm decreased its portfolio allocation in SCHW by 39.60% over the last quarter.

-SPTM - SPDR(R) Portfolio Total Stock Market ETF holds 238K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 230K shares, representing an increase of 2.97%.
-The firm increased its portfolio allocation in SCHW by 11.53% over the last quarter.
+Andra AP-fonden holds 84K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 75K shares, representing an increase of 10.69%.
+The firm decreased its portfolio allocation in SCHW by 99.88% over the last quarter.

-Financial Partners Group holds 21K shares representing 0.00% ownership of the company.
+SPXL - Direxion Daily S&P 500(R) Bull 3X Shares holds 84K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 89K shares, representing a decrease of 5.72%.
+The firm decreased its portfolio allocation in SCHW by 13.56% over the last quarter.

 What is the Fund Sentiment?

-There are 2783 funds or institutions reporting positions in Schwab Charles.
-This is an increase of 86 owner(s) or 3.19% in the last quarter.
-Average portfolio weight of all funds dedicated to SCHW is 0.73%, a decrease of 1.48%.
-Total shares owned by institutions increased in the last three months by 13.11% to 1,833,491K shares.
-The put/call ratio of SCHW is 0.96, indicating a bullish outlook.
+There are 2780 funds or institutions reporting positions in Schwab Charles.
+This is an increase of 84 owner(s) or 3.12% in the last quarter.
+Average portfolio weight of all funds dedicated to SCHW is 0.74%, a decrease of 1.20%.
+Total shares owned by institutions increased in the last three months by 13.16% to 1,834,341K shares.
+The put/call ratio of SCHW is 1.07, indicating a bearish outlook.

 Charles Schwab Background Information